 I knew it!
 I knew there was something special that successful people were doing that I wasn’t doing and there it is!
 Boom!
 Routine!
 So this is what we must glean from this article to apply to our daily lives: To be successful at anything we must develop a productive morning routine!
 I’m sure most of us follow the same routine every morning, but unlike the successful people mentioned in the article, a lot of us just get up and go through the motions.
 I know I struggle to do anything in the morning.
 In fact, getting out of bed is the hardest thing for me to do each and every day.
 Seriously.
 So if I’m up, that’s a huge win for me.

 But perhaps to be successful I need to get up a bit earlier, go to sleep a bit earlier, and try to develop a productive morning routine—like say write for an hour or do yoga or play the bass.
 That all sounds great, but as I said, I’m not a morning person, I’d rather do those things in the evening after I come home from work.
 Maybe that’s where I’m failing, I’m not taking advantage of the morning when there are no distractions, when my mind is clear, and when the air is crisp and clean, and early birds are eating early worms.
-On that note, it’s interesting that Chinese people say it this way, “the early bird catches the worm, but the early worm gets eaten.”
+On that note, it’s interesting that Chinese people say that phrase this way, “the early bird catches the worm, but the early worm gets eaten.”
 In other words, don’t be an early worm.
 Which is very thought provoking, they look at it from the worm’s perspective.
 Very interesting!
 And that got me thinking, no one really followed that early bird to see what happened to it.
 Hmm.